kleinjoshuaa/Split-SFDX-Demo/README.md

 The key part of this code is the `helloWorld.js` file that contains the logic to load the Split SDK.

-Additionally, a usage of the `SDK_UPDATE` event allows users to get an updated treatment when Split definitions are updated.
+Additionally, a usage of the `SDK_UPDATE` event allows users to get an updated treatment when Feature Flag definitions are updated.

 ````javascript
 import { LightningElement, api } from 'lwc';